vetras/ts-express-decorators-wiki/Middlewares.md

 ```
 > This middleware is the same as the GlobalAcceptMimesMiddleware.

-Then, add your middleware in `ServerLoader`:
+Then, add your middleware on your endpoint controller's:

 ```typescript
 import {Controller, Get} from "ts-express-decorators";